 Bo Bian is Assistant Professor of Finance at UBC Sauder School of Business.
-Her research interests are in empirical corporate finance: topics related to productivity, innovation, bankruptcy, and the interaction of regulatory and political economy factors with financing and investment.
+Her research interests include empirical corporate finance: issues related to productivity, innovation, bankruptcy, and the interaction of regulatory, legal, and political economy factors with financing and investment.

 Tarek A. Hassan is Associate Professor of Economics at Boston University.
 His research interests are in the area of asset pricing, international/macro finance and economic growth.